Transcribe jazz solos

 What level is the course and do I need any particular skills?

-This is an advanced level course suitable for pianists who have completed several years of jazz study.
+This is an advanced level course suitable for instrumentalists and pianists who have completed several years of jazz study.
 Good reading skills and a command of jazz harmony are essential.
+Players of transposing instruments are required to present their transcription work in concert key as well as their key, most easily managed by competent use of music software.

 How will I be taught, and will there be any work outside the class?

-The tutor will suggest pianists, tracks, tunes and specific recordings for study, but you are free to make your own choices.
+The tutor will suggest tunes and specific recordings for study, but you are free to make your own choices.

 Help will be given with analysis and transcribing of solos.